 | As a shoe, it is my joy to comfort the human foot as they run, walk, or just play.
 Many, many years I have taken my pleasure in conforming myself to the human foot.
 Oh, the perfect fit was rare, let me tell you, but that never stopped me from feeling good about myself.
 Truthfully, in an earlier existence, I often caused blisters to form on my host’s foot and my life expectancy really wasn’t as long, not like today.
 The blisters were really a small thing when considering what I most often protected the feet from!

-I wonder, a bit, if my host has the same issues and decide very quickly that their issues must be worse and somehow the thought brings me comfort.
+I wonder, a bit if my host has the same issues and decides very quickly that their issues must be worse and somehow the thought brings me comfort.
 I let that thought go.

-My built in softness gently caresses her foot as she pushes herself deep into my folds.
+My built-in softness gently caresses her foot as she pushes herself deep into my folds.
 I’m not sure, but I think the yipping is closer now.
-Something wet soaks into me and I know it’s not sweat.
-My owner’s life blood makes me sputter and push harder.
+Something wet soaks into me and I know it’s not my sweat.
+My owner’s lifeblood makes me sputter and push harder.
 Run, RUN!
 But the blood is like a drug to me and I feel like my mind has gone numb, but I can't stop.
 I won't stop.

 I have been running with my present host for a long time, but never through the woods, not like today, not on this path.
 The yipping was definitely getting closer now and I urge her to run faster.
 Something in the yipping made my laces taught.
 What could they want?
 I could tell from the yipping that the shoes had regressed with their hosts.
 This was a fate I dreaded, feared until I pushed back at my own host, then the ground was no more.
 Flying?
 No. Falling, falling until the water far below swallowed us, me and my host who was no more.
 I think death brings ultimate acceptance.
 I just follow my host into oblivion without thought, just like a good little shoe.